-- Free Resources – Exchange education for contact information.
+- Offering free Resources – Exchange education for contact information.
 Learn landing page best practices.

-- SEO – Search engine optimization includes keyword research, search popularity and ranking difficulty.
+- Boosting SEO – Search engine optimization includes keyword research, search popularity and ranking difficulty.

-- Giveaways and Contests – Sometimes a $10 product people really want can get you hundreds of leads, followers or sales.
+- Doing giveaways and Contests – Sometimes a $10 product people really want can get you hundreds of leads, followers or sales.

-- Webinars – Educate while interacting with prospects and answering questions.
+- Hosting webinars – Educate while interacting with prospects and answering questions.

-- Podcasts – People with audio devices are everywhere.
+- Publishing podcasts – People with audio devices are everywhere.
 Market beyond search and social media.

-- Email – Earn subscribers through your blog, webinars and contests.
+- Sending emails – Earn subscribers through your blog, webinars and contests.
 Nurture relationships with them.

-The 7Ps marketing framework makes a great digital marketing strategy template.
-The Seven are:
+The 7Ps marketing framework is a popular way to organize your marketing efforts.
+The big seven are:

-Product, Price, Place sold, Promotion methods, People making/distributing/selling, Process for delivery, and Physical evidence (customer experience).
-Use this checklist to set goals and prioritize where you need improvement.
-Itemize a budget for each marketing action you plan, along with the total cost.
+You can use this checklist to set goals and prioritize.
+Itemize a budget for each marketing action you plan, and count the total cost.

 Examples of Digital marketing strategy

 Fanatics, a sports apparel e-commerce retailer, used content marketing to boost its brand awareness.
-They focused on current sporting events, sports history, and modern trends.
+They focused on current sporting events, sports history, and contemporary trends.

 Digital Marketer, an online marketing course and coaching provider, focused on email subject lines.
-They found the best ones fit into 4 categories:
+They found the best lines fit into 4 categories: